casper-ecosystem/cep18/client-js/README.md

     );
     ```

-  - Transfer from an account owner to a recipient given that the direct caller has been previously approved to spend the specified amount on behalf of the owner:
+  - Create a deploy to transfer from an account owner to a recipient given that the direct caller has been previously approved to spend the specified amount on behalf of the owner:

     ```ts
     const deploy = erc20.transferFrom(